WORK OPPORTUNITY TAX CREDIT

 On-the-job training (OJT) can be used by employers who are providing occupational training to eligible employees to offset a portion of the costs associated with the time/materials/reduced productivity a business may experience while training a new employee.

-The employer can be reimbursed for up to 75% of the trainee’s wage to cover the above costs.
-Duration can vary, but most often 6 months is the longest duration.
-This program applies to various Workforce Investment Opportunity Act (WIOA) eligible participants, including the formerly incarcerated.
-This means that businesses who are prepared to train the formerly incarcerated can be reimbursed a significant percentage of those training costs.
+Eligible employers can be reimbursed for up to 75% of the trainee’s wage to cover the above cost for a typical duration of six months.
+This program applies to various Workforce Investment Opportunity Act (WIOA) eligible participants, includingthe formerly incarcerated.

 For more information about OJT or to get started, please contact a Business Service Representative at your local AJCC.

-This establishes a mandatory hiring goal – at least 30% of labor hours must be performed by a qualified Local Resident and 10% by residents classified as Targeted Worker, which includes the formerly incarcerated.
-This means that businesses are better positioned to win County contracts if they hire the formerly incarcerated.
+The policy established that at least 30% of labor hours must be performed by a qualified local resident, and 10% of labor hours must be performed by residents classified as Targeted Worker, which includes the formerly incarcerated.
+This means that businesses are better positioned to win LA County contracts if they hire justice-involved individuals.